Spiritual

 TheSmall Group Leadership Program draws from the richness of the Christian spiritual tradition, current knowledge of group dynamics, and small group development designs to equip clergy and lay leaders for effective ministries of small group leadership and Christian community-building to strengthen the church and extend God’s kingdom.
 SGL is a portable, 36 contact hours, church based training program that instructs a church's potential lay small group leaders and clergy at their own church or host site if more than one church is participating.
 SGL training is available nation-wide.

-Discernment Group and Organizational Discernment
+Discernment Group and Organizational Discernment Practices

 Training your church members in spiritual discernment